txt/sin21/docs/hpo.md

 - In practice: [Villalobos-Arias et al.](https://dl.acm.org/doi/abs/10.1145/3475960.3475986) show that for effort estimation _n=60_ samples does as well as anything else.

+## Timm's RUle

+Returning to stats again, hypotheses tests at the 95% level say that
+  -  things are _not_ distinguisable if they overlap by more tha 5% of their probability mass.
+  - This occurs at &plusminus; 1.96 of the standard deviations

+That is:
+ - if you are studying something with performance ranges 0..1
+ - which show a standard deviation in their behavior of 10%,
+ - Then that device has distinguishable regions of size 1.96*.1 &approx; 2
+ - And  16 random probes  would be enough to get you 95% sure of finding something indistinguishable from the best value.
+   - Evidence (see last line of above table)

+## Timm's Rule and FFTs

-e.g. at each level of the FFT trees we are building,
+Consider our FFT trees.
+Ata each level of   FFT trees:

-- our leaves can either exit to the target or its opposite
+- Our leaves can either exit to the target or its opposite
 - So all tree of high `d` is really `2<sup>d</sup>` random probes around the output space.

 Here are four trees that effectively sample across the two distnbutions:
-- Technical,y these are 1110, 1010, 0110, 0010 trees (note that the last digit is always the negation of the second last)
+- Technically these are 1110, 1010, 0110, 0010 trees
+- Note two conventions:
+  - Exits to the right are "1"
+  - The second last decision is the bottom left
+  - Which leaves only one decision for the last one (the negation of the second last).

 <img width=700 src="https://user-images.githubusercontent.com/29195/134373379-efd03cfa-3ca2-4928-936c-9f62710a3882.png">